Words by Jill Chivers

-Sensing-Feeling (SF) might be looking for beauty and practicality in their shoes.
-We might consider the SFs the Shoe Beauticians.
-More about the SF Super Style here.
+Sensing-Feeling (SF) – the Style Aestheticians might be looking for beauty and practicality in their shoes.
+More about the SF Style Aesthetician Super Style here.

-Sensing-Thinking (ST) could be going for function and efficiency in their shoes.
-Perhaps the STs could be thought of as the Shoe Pragmatists.
-Read more about STs and their approach to style here.
+Sensing-Thinking (ST) – the Style Pragmatists could be going for function and efficiency in their shoes.
+Read more about ST Style Pragmatist Super Style and their approach to style here.

-iNtuition-Thinking (NT) are possibly seeking durability and accomplishment from their shoes.
-Perhaps the NTs could be considered the Shoe Architects.
-Explore more about the NT approach to style here.
+iNtuition-Thinking (NT) – the Style Strategists are possibly seeking durability and accomplishment from their shoes.
+Explore more about the NT Style Strategist Super Style approach to style here.

-iNtuition-Feeling (NF) may be pining for value and comfort in their shoes.
-Let’s refer to the NFs as the Shoe Crusaders.
-Read more here about the NF Super Style.
+iNtuition-Feeling (NF) – the Style Dreamers may be pining for value and comfort in their shoes.
+Read more here about the NF Style Dreamer Super Style.

 Charming Stylist ESFJ

 Shoes need to look good, be aesthetically pleasing, and flattering.
 They need to harmonize with the entire ensemble, which has been thoughtfully pulled together with all the little details considered.
 Shoes encourage conversation, whether a quick chat on the street with a stranger, or an in-depth chat about why these shoes, and why this outfit, and oh, how fabulous they are!

 Shoes need to blend with the entire wardrobe and of course with each individual outfit.
 Shoes need to be versatile and practical, shoes here are down to earth.
 Shoes need to support the outfit chosen for the day, they’re understated and even if they bring a wry smile to the wearer, they rarely stand out.